 I believe that modern digital designers must have broad knowledge of the entire design stack, from devices to software.
 My research is focused on fine-grained adaptive voltage scaling for energy-efficient processor systems.

-I lead the Hurricane (nee Raven) project team.
-We are designing processor SoCs with fine-grained AVS.
+I led the Hurricane (nee Raven) project team.
+We designed several processor SoCs with fine-grained AVS.
 We taped out a test-chip in 28nm FD-SOI in September 2013.
 It worked pretty well, so we taped out a few more.

 For a more thorough accounting of prior work, click here.

 Teaching and Outreach

-In Fall 2015, I was on the teaching staff for the pilot of EE16B, a new introductory engineering course sequence at Berkeley.
+In Fall 2015, I was on the teaching staff for the pilot of EE16B, a part of the new introductory electrical engineering course sequence at Berkeley.

 I served for two years as the fearless leader of Electrical Engineering Outreach @ Berkeley.
 We orchestrate science demos for students at underserved Bay Area schools.
 Contact me if you're interested in getting involved or in a visit to your classroom.

 I taught two years of Algebra II at Cesar Chavez High School in Washington, DC.